drbfraser/CRADLE-Android/ONBOARDING.md

 8. Download server-side assessments

 Each step is independent - a failure in step 3 doesn't abort steps 4+.
 The last sync timestamp is stored in `SharedPreferences` and updated only on complete success.

+> Heard about these things for the first time  ?
+Don't worry here are some links to get started  [CoroutineWorker docs](https://developer.android.com/topic/libraries/architecture/workmanager/advanced/coroutineworker) · [WorkManager tutorial](https://www.youtube.com/watch?v=A2JetouoNSc)

 ### Upload Tracking